-- Kale–I know this is a Kale Smoothie, but honestly spinach works perfectly in this green smoothie recipe.
+- Kale–I know this is a Kale Smoothie, but honestly, spinach works perfectly in this green smoothie recipe.
 If using Kale, be sure to remove the woody stems of the kale.
-Not only are they hard for the blender to break down, it is the most bitter part of the kale and can leave your smoothie tasting bitter if not removed.
+Not only are they hard for the blender to break down, but it is also the most bitter part of the kale and can leave your smoothie tasting bitter if not removed.
 Baby kale is best, as it breaks down easier and is less bitter.

 - Pineapple–You can use frozen or fresh pineapple.
 If using fresh pineapple, be sure to remove the core of the pineapple, as it is hard for a blender to breakdown.
 You can see here how to properly slice a fresh pineapple.

-- Banana–The banana is added for it’s natural sweetness.
+- Banana–The banana is added for its natural sweetness.
 The riper the banana, the sweeter the result!
 You can use frozen or fresh banana.
 If you use frozen pineapple.

 - Pineapple Juice–Pineapple juice also adds sweetness to this smoothie and helps the smoothie blend up into a creamy concoction.

 - Coconut Milk–Use canned coconut milk for the best flavor.
-Full fat or reduced fat coconut milk both work perfectly.
+Full fat or reduced-fat coconut milk both work perfectly.

 How to Make a Green Smoothie

 This smoothie is as easy as placing everything into the blender and blending-well, ALMOST that easy.
-There are a few things to keep in mind that will help your smoothie come together smoothly, regardless the power of your blender.
+There are a few things to keep in mind that will help your smoothie come together smoothly, regardless of the power of your blender.

 - Place your liquids in the blender first, this will help the blades of your blender be able to move around freely.

-- Next add in the pineapple and banana.
+- Next, add in the pineapple and banana.
 Be sure both of the fruits are in chunks that are no larger than 1 inch.
-If you are using frozen banana, I would use fresh pineapple.
+If you are using a frozen banana, I would use fresh pineapple.
 If you are using frozen pineapple, I would use fresh pineapple.
 That way your smoothie won’t be too thick.
 If you use all frozen fruit, your smoothie may turn out more like a milkshake.

-- Finally add in your greens.
+- Finally, add in your greens.